Our plans

 This image shows what the Barnsdale site could look like from the footpath between Kippax Meadows and southern boundary, from completion, to a projection of 10 years on, as well as what the Barnsdale site could like from Park Lane with a visualisation of the battery storage facility on its own and also a visualisation of the battery storage facility and solar.

-Read on to discover the plans and wide range of social, economic and environmental benefits Barnsdale Solar Energy Park could bring to the local community, while supporting the UK’s transition to renewable energy.
+Read on to discover the plans and wide range of social, economic and environmental benefits Barnsdale Solar Park could bring to the local community, while supporting the UK’s transition to renewable energy.